bec-archer/SR80-Manuals/user-manual.md

 3. A picker appears — tap the name of the tech who should take over
 4. You'll see a quick **"Reassigned!"** confirmation, then the app takes you back to the queue

 The new tech will see the item in their queue.
 The repair clock resets when you reassign — the new tech gets a fresh start time.
+The reassignment shows up in the Repair History timeline as "Reassigned to [Name]."

 Reassign is available on Tech Station and Admin devices.
 It doesn't matter what stage of repair the item is in — as long as it's In Progress, you can reassign it.